-Stiers, Dassonneville, and Lewis-Beck (2019) provide a useful starting point as they make perhaps the most forceful argument that voters are "attentive to the government's performance in the long run as well as the short" (2019, 647).
+Stiers, Dassonneville, and Lewis-Beck (2019) provide a useful starting point as they make perhaps the most forceful case that voters are "attentive to the government's performance in the long run as well as the short" (2019, 647).
 Their argument hinges on voter psychology.
 They claim that proponents of voter myopia make the implicit assumption that voters engage in memory-based information processing.
 Here, voters store information (e.g. economic conditions) in memory until such time as it is needed (e.g. to form an economic perception).
 As they note, storing such information over a government's entire term is burdensome and perhaps beyond what we might expect of the average voter.
-Instead, they contend that voters rely on online processing and update their beliefs as though maintaining a running tally.
+Instead, they contend that voters rely on online processing and update their beliefs as though maintaining a running tally1.

-My own view is that it is unclear why information processing style should affect voter myopia.
+My own view is that it is not clear why information processing style should affect voter myopia.
 I make this point because retrospective voting under either memory-based or online processing requires exactly the same amount of information.
 A running tally is certainly more efficient than cataloguing events if one's intention is to maintain a belief about the present state of the economy.
 But that is not the task at hand for retrospective voters.
 As Fiorina (1981) argues, when deciding how to vote "citizens need only calculate the changes in their own welfare" (p.5, emphasis own).
 Thus, voters must ask themselves the same question that Ronald Reagan posed during the 1980 US Presidential election campaign, "Are you better off than you were four years ago?"
 Note that this requires not one but two pieces of information: present and past conditions.
 Thus, voters must retain either two specific memories (if we assume memory-based processing) or two running tallies (if we assume online processing).
-As a result, both appear equally demanding.
+Both appear equally demanding.

-Stiers, Dassonneville, and Lewis-Beck (2019) test their argument by using panel data from the Netherlands and the US to model incumbent voting as a function of voters' current and past
+Stiers, Dassonneville, and Lewis-Beck (2019) test their argument by using panel data from the Netherlands and the US to model incumbent voting as a function of voters' current and past satisfaction with the government in one model and with the economy in another.
+But there is now much evidence that these attitudinal items come with serious health warnings.
+For instance, voters' personal characteristics affect how they respond to these items (Conover, Feldman, and Knight 1987).
+New evidence also suggests that such items exhibit trait-like stability (Kiley and